The Truth About Amazon Advertising Costs

 If you’re new to selling on Amazon or your business is still on the smaller side, you might be worried about how much advertising will cost and whether it’s really worth it.
 The truth is, Amazon advertising costs can vary wildly depending on several different factors.

 At Urtasker, we’ve worked with brands of all sizes that sell all manner of products, so we know that the cost of ads truly depends on what you’re selling, who you’re targeting, and what budget you have in mind.

 Amazon ads work in a similar way to Google Adwords in that the higher you bid (or the higher your budget is per click), the more likely it will be that your product shows up in a relevant search.

 How much you spend on your campaigns is entirely up to you, and you can set your budget to be as much or as little as you like.
-Obviously, a seller who has a huge budget will experience different results to a seller that has a much smaller amount to spend, but it can still be a fruitful way to generate leads.
+Obviously, a seller who has a huge budget will experience different results from a seller that has a much smaller amount to spend, but it can still be a fruitful way to generate leads.

 Product type is a huge cost indicator, too.

-For example, if you’re selling something like a t-shirt or a television, you’ll experience a much higher rate of competition than if you were selling something a little more obscure.
+For example, if you’re selling something like a t-shirt or television, you’ll experience a much higher rate of competition than if you were selling something a little more obscure.
 The general rule is that the more listings there are competing for attention, the higher the price will be to advertise similar items.